zephyrtronium/rpn/README.md

 Evaluate yourself some numeric expressions.

-Currently, only limited Go syntax is supported, but a more calculator-y syntax is planned.
-The evaluator understands both arbitrary-precision integers and rationals of two of them, and will automatically promote the latter to the former when possible.
+Currently, both a limited Go syntax and a more assembly-like reverse Polish notation syntax are supported.
+Eventually, a more expressive infix syntax may be added.

-For an example usage, see calcule/main.go; this is a program which compiles a supported Go expression and evaluates it.
-Its usage is of the form `"expression" "var1=1" "var2=2" ...`.
+For an example usage, see calcule/main.go; this is a program which compiles a supported expression and evaluates it.
+Its usage is of the form `[-rpn] "expression" "var1=1" "var2=2" ...`.

 Supported operations in Go syntax: